Register a food business

 • Approval to occupy the premises

-• To either hold a NSW Food Authority licence or notify the relevant authority to register your business.
+• To either hold a NSW Food Authority licence or notify the relevant authority to register your business

 Find more information about the requirements below.

-Building or renovating a premises
+Building or renovating premises

 Helpful information: